WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 2. Click on install once the popup comes up

-3. Open settings and go to General > VPN & Device Management > (should show the Portal app under the certificate you picked back in Step 1)
+3. Open settings and go to General > VPN & Device Management > Certificate you selected

 4. Click on Trust at the top then click on allow, after this your device might need to be restarted